mozilla/fxa/packages/fxa-auth-db-mysql/docs/API.md

     * an error from the underlying storage engine

 We do not separate the fact that the account uid may not exist and always resolve to an empty object.
+Verify Email will check both the account and email table for specified emailCode and verify it.

 ## .accountDevices(uid) ##